Legal Office Administrator Salary

 Popular Skills for Legal Office Administrator

-Legal Office Administrators report a focused set of job skills.
-Most notably, skills in Human Resources, Accounting, Office Management, and Office Administration are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Office Administration, Office Management, and Accounting.
+Just a handful of professional skills are reported by Legal Office Administrators who took the survey.
+Fortunate workers who know Human Resources can expect a significant pay bump, scoring salaries 23 percent above average.
+Skills that seem to negatively impact pay include Office Administration.
 Those proficient in Accounting are, more often than not, also skilled in Office Management.

 Pay by Experience Level for Legal Office Administrator